 Male to Female Gender Confirmation Surgery

-GCS / GRS in Male to Female transition involves conversion of the penile and scrotal tissues into female genitalia that look as natural as possible.
+GCS, GRS or Gender Affirmation Surgery in Male to Female transition involves conversion of the penile and scrotal tissues into female genitalia that look and function as natural as possible.

 - Create a normal functioning vagina and clitoris